open-sauced/docs/docs/features/repo-insights.md

 :::tip

-Check out our [Contributors Guide to OpenSauced](../contributors/contributors-guide.md) to learn more about how to use Repository Insights as a contributor.
+Check out our [Contributors Guide to OpenSauced](../contributors/contributors-guide.md) to learn more about how to create and use Repository Insights as a contributor.

 :::